 We are a young couple from England/Serbia and the Netherlands (with a little dog) and work in theatre.
-We have a house/small-holding on the edge of the Fruska Gora National Park in north Serbia.
-Next year we will start running a producing house and retreat for theatre-makers.
-Until then we need to do a lot of building, renovating, cleaning, clearing and gardening.
-Our place is situated in a tiny village in a valley, a 1 minute walk from the forested hills of the Fruska Gora and a 10 minute walk from a beautiful lake.
-We are also situated only one hour from Belgrade (the capital), one hour from Novi Sad (another cultural city - home of Exit Festival) and 25 minutes from the motorway.
+We have a hostel/retreat on the edge of the Fruska Gora National Park in north Serbia.
+We still need to do a lot of building, renovating, cleaning, clearing and gardening.
+We have several sheds, a permaculture garden, a cherry orchard, some chickens, a mangulica pig, outdoor showers and so on.
+Our place is situated in a tiny village in a valley, a 1 minute walk from the forested hills of the Fruska Gora and a 15 minute walk from a beautiful lake (lake Besenovo).
+We are also situated only one hour from Belgrade, 40 minutes from Novi Sad and 15 minutes from the motorway.
 We are in the middle of the village and the National Park.

 Cooking / shopping